 Visit to: Miao Tin Gimp Embroidery in Zhanliu, Guizhou, China

-Field notes and photos by Liu Yuhong 刘育红, Translation and words by Sharon de Lyster
+Field notes and photos by Liu Yuhong 刘育红, Words and translation by Sharon Tsang-de Lyster

 Miao's tin gimp embroidery is an extremely unique type of needlework, ranking China's first batch of national intangible cultural heritage list.
 A visit to Zhanliu Village, Jianhe County in the southeast of Guizhou Province, allowed us to have an intimate understanding of the tin gimp embroidery process and the artisan community.